Stung By Twitter, Trump Signs Executive Order To Weaken Social Media Companies

 Legal experts greeted the order with heavy skepticism, saying, absent a new law passed by Congress, it would not be legally binding.

-"It flies in the face of 25 years of judicial precedent, that has been federal precedent in almost every circuit court," said Kate Klonick, a law professor at St. John's University School of Law in New York.
+"It flies in the face of 25 years of judicial precedent, that has been federal precedent in almost every circuit court," said Kate Klonick, a professor at St. John's University School of Law in New York.
 "It's not the role of the president to interpret federal law."

-To Klonick, the order was "a very, very clear piece of political theater," she told NPR, adding that the action is "unlikely to have any kind of weight or authority."
+The order was "a very, very clear piece of political theater," Klonick told NPR, adding that the action is "unlikely to have any kind of weight or authority."

 The order directs the Federal Communications Commission to start a rule-making process to clarify when social media companies should keep protections under the law.